peterkelly/Texpad-API/Readme.md

 ###### Choose a URL Scheme

-Next it is necessary to choose a return URL scheme, that Texpad will use to pass the typeset document back to your application.
-This MUST be prefixed with `tpapi-` and the remainder should be unique to your application.
-Once you have chosen one (for example tpapi-testapp) please add it to your info.plist.
+Next it is necessary to choose a return URL scheme that Texpad will use to pass TeX's PDF document back to your application.
+This URL scheme **must** be prefixed with `tpapi-` and it should be unique to your application.
+Once you have chosen one (for example tpapi-com.yourdomain.yourapp) please add it to your target's Info.plist.

 	<key>CFBundleURLTypes</key>
 	<array>